edith141/py-folder-organiser/readme.md

  - Next just choose the options you want to run.
 They are explained below.
 	  > Enter 0 to exit anytime.

+A good order to run the functions would be:
+1. Extract
+2. Sort
+3. Delete

 ## Functions
 There are three functions- Extract, Sort, Delete: